 Due to the high cost and complexity of managing freight invoices, their processing and payment is one of the most commonly outsourced AP functions.
 But whether you pay freight invoices in-house or use a service provider such as Cass, you must ensure that your process has the sophistication to tightly manage the timing of payments.

 Cass offers precision payment capabilities that enable invoices to be paid according to your business rules.
-Although it sounds simple, many providers and freight payment systems cannot successfully cycle freight invoices to their due date (read our white paper to understand why).
-The Cass system schedules invoices to be paid when they are due - so if two invoices are approved for payment on the same day, and one is due in 30 days and the other is due in 60 days, each will be paid according to its due date.
+Although it sounds simple, many providers and freight payment systems cannot successfully cycle freight invoices to their due date.
+The Cass system schedules invoices to be paid when they are due – so if two invoices are approved for payment on the same day, and one is due in 30 days and the other is due in 60 days, each will be paid according to its due date.
 One of the many benefits of this is that your company maintains higher levels of working capital.
 Batching invoices as they are approved and paying them at the same time isn’t a sound cash management strategy and can be avoided with the right solution.

 Why shippers choose not to use transportation management systems for freight payment.

 The freight audit and payment process plays a critical role in managing your transportation infrastructure.